PREVENT POLISH CHIPPING

 For me, it started with a Google search in 2010, “How Do I Keep My Polish from Chipping in the Shower?”

-The solution came to me several months later after I had done over 200 hours of exhaustive research.
-I hadn’t found the answer, but I did find the pieces of information necessary to create the answer.
+The solution came to me several months later after I had done another 200 plus hours of exhaustive research.
+I hadn’t found the answer before, but I did find the pieces of information necessary to discover the answer.

 The quick answer is that nails absorb 1/3rd their weight in water.
-When water is absorbed through the underside of your nail, it breaks the polish-to-nail bond.
+When water is absorbed through the underside of your nail plate, it breaks the polish-to-nail bond.

 The long answer is in my article “How Do I Keep My Polish from Chipping in the Shower?”